RdoubleA/MLprep/machine_learning.md

 ### Clustering
 #### K-means clustering

 Initialize a predetermined number of centers.
 Calculate cluster membership for each data point by computing distances to every center and picking the closest one.
 Recalculate new centers by finding the mean data points for each cluster.
-Repeat.
+Repeat until centers don't move more than a minimum amount, or max number of iterations.

 The [general approach](https://www.codecademy.com/learn/intprep-ds-machine-learning-algorithms-ds-interviews/modules/intprep-ds-unsupervised-learning-interview-questions/cheatsheet) for determining the optimal K is by calculating the _inertia_ or the sum square of the residuals/distance between every data point and its center and summing them up for every value of K. Inertia will decrease as you increase K, and there is usually an "elbow" where inertia starts to decrease more slowly.
 This point would be a good number of clusters.

 Advantages: Runs in linear time complexity, O(n), so is most scalable

 Disadvantages: Need to determine number of cluster beforehand, different results every run due to random initialization, restricted to point cloud clusters and not arbitrary shapes

 #### Mean-shift clustering